 COOL TONE + COOL SCULPTING: THE DYNAMIC DUO OF BODY CONTOURING

-Cool Sculpting is another very popular fat reduction treatment that eliminates stubborn fat cells by freezing them to death.
+Cool Sculpting is a very popular fat reduction treatment that eliminates stubborn fat cells by freezing them to death.
 Cool Tone focuses on another major component of body composition: the muscles.
 The role of muscle mass and muscle tone on your overall appearance cannot be understated.
 Compared to fat, which comprises 15% of body composition for males and 25% for females, muscles can constitute 42% of body mass on men and 36% on women.

 The muscle-building treatment perfectly complements the Cool Sculpting procedure.
-These treatments provide a powerful against belly fat, reducing stubborn stomach bulges and defining the abdominals that lay beneath for a strong, sculpted core.combination of focuses
+Together, these treatments provide a powerful “one-two punch” against belly fat, reducing stubborn stomach bulges and defining the abdominals that lay beneath for a strong, sculpted core.

 HOW MUCH DOES COOLTONE COST?

 CoolTone cost is determined by a patient’s specific needs.
-Therefore, cost varies per patient. woFactors that influence CoolTone prices include:
+Therefore, cost varies per patient.
+Factors that influence CoolTone prices include:

 The number of sessions opted for